 The question of national liberation struggle assumes a particular significance in the case of Tanzania.
 Dar es Salaam is not only the Headquarters of the OAU Liberation Committee 60 but also plays host to almost all African liberation movements.
-PRC's commitment to and support for the African liberation movement is a matter Indeed, China provides considerable assistance of common knowledge.
-61 including arms, materiel, finance etc., to the liberation movements.
+PRC's commitment to and support for the African liberation movement is a matter of common knowledge.
+Indeed, China provides considerable assistance including arms, material, finance etc., to the liberation movements.
 She also helps in the training of many African freedom fighters.
 Since Tanzania is equally committed to the liberation struggle and does indeed provide facilities to the movements - there is a clear community of interests between her and the PRC.
 This, it can be said with emphasis, is an important binding link between the two countries.

-Yu, op.cit., p.86.
-59.
+^{59.} Yu, op.cit., p.86.